bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ```
 <!-- type: tab-end -->

 You can also retrieve variant option values using the `options` field.
-The following query gets the variant option values that are associated with the specified variant.
+The following query retrieves the variant option values that are associated with the specified variant.

 <!--
 type: tab